genomic-medicine-sweden/NGPIris/README.md

 # HCP Interface
-HCP Interface is a light-weight tool for interacting with a [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html) backed Hitachi Performance Cluster.
+HCP Interface is a light-weight tool for interacting with a [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html) backed Hitachi Content Platform.
 HCP Interface is designed with two use cases in mind:
 * A simple, clear, real-time interaction with HCP file management
 * Improving process flow for performing off-site data analysis by using automated transfer scripts